-Tahoe Truckee Area Regional Transit, Squaw Valley-Alpine Meadows and Northstar California gear up for winter operations with winter park and ride program
+Tahoe Truckee Area Regional Transit kicks off expanded services and winter park and ride pilot program

-Weekend park and ride service to local ski resorts will soon be coming to Truckee, offering guests the option to help reduce congestion, ditch the car and be dropped off right at the base of the slopes.
+Weekend park and ride service to local ski resorts from Truckee in addition to increased bus service from Tahoe City and Crystal Bay kicks off on Friday December 28th, offering guests the option to help reduce congestion, ditch the car and be dropped off right at the base of the slopes.
 The seasonal service will be provided by Tahoe Truckee Area Regional Transit operated by Placer County in partnership with Squaw Valley-Alpine Meadows and Northstar California.

 The park and ride service for the state Route 89 corridor serving Squaw Valley will operate from the Tahoe Truckee Unified School District administrative offices on Donner Pass Road (behind fire station and Wild Cherries).
 The park and ride service for the state Route 267 corridor serving Northstar will operate from the Truckee Tahoe Airport District on Truckee Airport Road.
 The park and ride service will be offered on the following dates: